Toxicity of Exhaust Gases and Particles from IC-Engines - International Activities Survey

 Purpose and Objectives

-The Annex offers information services and knowledge transfer.
+The Task offers information services and knowledge transfer.

 Several toxicologist, biologists and medical doctors are working on the problem of the toxical influences of exhaust emissions from vehicles.
 The NL-Ministry of Environment (VROM) charged the National Institute of Public Health and Environment (RIVM) to deliver basic propositions for new legal prescriptions.
 This activity of RIVM, which tries to coordinate the knowledge of toxicologists by organising and evaluating different international meetings, is called SETPOINT.